 Apple introduced the iPad Air 4 in September 2020 as the next evolution of the non-pro tablet line.
 It has a 10.9-inch edge-to-edge display, Touch ID in the power button, and powerful A14 Bionic processor.
-It also adds support for the Magic Keyboard and second-generation Apple Pencil, and USB-C. It brings pro-like power and design to the masses.
+It also adds support for the Magic Keyboard, second-generation Apple Pencil, and USB-C.

 ● Edge-to-edge design

 Get Apple News Directly in Your Inbox